 Ti Vogghiu – I Love You

 Now maybe while you’re there you’ll find your love, and you know what good on you, cause everybody needs a bit of loving once in a while.
-Let’s say you want to tell them your feelings, but want to show the effort of learning their dialect, that’s when you drop a Ti Vogghiu, that literally translates to I want you, but it answers your how do you say I love you in Sicilian question.
+Let’s say you want to tell them your feelings, but want to show the effort of learning their dialect, that’s when you drop a Ti Vogghiu, that literally translates to I want you, but it answers you how do you say I love you in Sicilian question, just remember that Amore is always Love in Italian, that means it’s also Love in Sicilian.

 Trùoppu Bedda/u – Beautiful